 Honey and Serotonin

 As you saw above, honey can be helpful for supporting a balanced mood.
 But this goes beyond just honey and serotonin.
-It’s true that honey will help to absorb L-Tryptophan which will indirectly raise your serotonin levels, but there’s more to it.
+While it’s true that honey will help to absorb L-Tryptophan which will indirectly raise your serotonin levels, there’s more to it than meets the eye.

 Honey also provides your brain cells with glucose.
-Glucose or blood sugar is fuel for your cells, including those in the brain.
-Your brain thrives on a steady supply of this fuel, you’ll notice it in your mental sharpness, mood, and ability to think fast.
+Glucose is fuel for your brain cells, and the brain thrives when it has a steady supply of fuel.
+In other words, you’ll feel mentally sharper with the ability to remember facts and information more easily.

 Honey Brain Benefits FAQ